Un poco de tu amor: Live performances

 Throughout 2005, RBD performed "Un Poco De Tu Amor" on television shows, including Otro Rollo, hosted by Adal Ramones.

 The song is included on most of RBD's live CDs and DVDs.
 Tour Generación RBD En Vivo, recorded and released in 2005, and Live in Rio, recorded in 2006 and released in 2007, respectively, both include a performance of the song in its entirety.
 In both shows, the second verse is sung by Christian and Dulce María.
 The first verse of the song in Live in Rio is performed by Christian in Portuguese.
-In other performances of the song during the tour's stops in Brazil, Alfonso and Anahí also perform their verses in Portuguese.
+In other performances of the song during the tour's stops in Brazil, Alfonso and Anahí also perform their verses in the language.

 For the band's Tour Celestial's Hecho en España CD and DVD (recorded and released in 2007) and Empezar Desde Cero Tour's Live in Brasília DVD (recorded in 2008 and released in 2009), the song was included on the "Medley Rebelde" segment.
-The version in the former live album starts with Alfonso singing the pre-chorus, while the version on the latter features the first verse, refrain, pre-chorus and chorus.
+The version in the former live album starts with Alfonso singing the pre-chorus, while the version on the latter starts with the first verse and ends after the first chorus.
 Christian sings only the first line in Portuguese, while Anahí has the public sing most of her verse.

 The group's then-last 2008 concert series, Tour del Adiós, features the track in full again.
 This version does not include Dulce María during the second verse of the song.
 During RBD's reunion show, 2020's Ser O Parecer: The Global Virtual Union, the song was included during the set.
 Due to Alfonso and Dulce's absences, Christopher and Maite sing both pre-choruses together.
-For the 2023 Soy Rebelde Tour, this time with Dulce María, the first pre-chorus was sung by Christopher and Maite, while the second one was sung with Dulce instead.
+For the 2023 Soy Rebelde Tour, this time with Dulce María, the first pre-chorus was sung by Christopher and Maite, while the second one was sung with Dulce.